Low FODMAP Fruits: What You Can and Cannot Eat (+ Free Printable PDF)

 Low FODMAP Diet Overview

 In a nutshell, FODMAPs are short-chain carbohydrates and sugar alcohols that are poorly digested or absorbed in the digestive tract.
-As a result, water gets pulled into the small intestine, leading to gut symptoms such as diarrhea and fermentation in the large intestine, which causes gas and bloating.
-Other common IBS digestive symptoms include abdominal pain, cramping, and constipation.
+As a result, water gets pulled into the small intestine, leading to gut symptoms such as diarrhea, and fermentation in the large intestine, which causes gas and bloating.
+Other common IBS symptoms include abdominal pain, cramping, and constipation.

-You may also like: What is the FODMAP diet?
+Learn more: What is the FODMAP diet?
 The Definitive Guide to Feeling Better with IBS

 High-FODMAP Foods